-I’m Associate Professor in Political Psychology at the Department of Politics and International Relations of the University of Southampton, UK.
-I’m also a member of the steering committee of the Centre for Democratic Futures and Centre for Behavioural Experimental Action and Research (C-BEAR).
+I’m Associate Professor in Political Psychology and Democracy at the Department of Politics and International Relations of the University of Southampton, UK.

 My Cambridge Element book in Political Psychology “Empathy and Political Reasoning.
 How Empathy Promotes Reflection and Strengthens Democracy” (CUP, 2025) investigates the potential of empathy to motivate democratically better political reasoning in citizens.